cloudflare/doca/docs/README.md

 ## Generating Documentation: Tools

-We have already open source a library that can generate a complete HTML documentation based on JSON Schema files and [Handlerbars.js](http://handlebarsjs.com/) templates.
+We have already open source a library that can generate a complete HTML documentation based on JSON Schema files and [Handlebars.js](http://handlebarsjs.com/) templates.
 It is called [Json Schema Docs Generator (JSDC)](https://github.com/cloudflare/json-schema-docs-generator).
-However, it has some drawbacks making hard to use it by other teams:
+However, it has some drawbacks making it hard to use it by other teams:

 - Complicated configuration
 - It is necessary to rebuild everything with every change (slow)